AustinAres2007/DeveloperJoe/README.md

 Voice support added by default if you downloaded a release from my GitHub, you do not need to do any setup at all.
 Just run the bot.
 If not, you will need to acquire the required libraries.
 You can download the respective files for your computer at [this repository.](https://github.com/AustinAres2007/developerjoe-downloads/releases) Simply drag and drop all 3 inside your respective ZIP folder files into the `voice` directory.

-**Other**
+## Other

 You can add your own voice support pretty easily if you have basic knowledge of what your Operating System is, the architechure (32 Bit, 64 Bit, ARM-64, ect..)
 I will add to this later, and try and make a more indepth and easy to understand tutorial.

 ## Optional

-* In the file `bot-config.yaml` you can change any variables to suit your needs. *Note; it is recommended to set `bot_name` to the same name as is set in the [Discord's Developer Portal](https://discord.com/developers/applications), though, it will not cause any problems if not.*
+- In the file `bot-config.yaml` you can change any variables to suit your needs. *Note; it is recommended to set `bot_name` to the same name as is set in the [Discord's Developer Portal](https://discord.com/developers/applications), though, it will not cause any problems if not.*

 ## Errors

-* If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
+- If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.4.4
+## Release Notes 1.4.5

-- New command `/server` shows avalible information about the server you are in (Server volume, members, default AI model, etc..)

-### Bug Fixes

-- Fixed stdin bug
-- Fixed install bug if on Python 3.12
-- Fixed other minor bugs.

-### Other

-- Removed redundent code.

-## Todo 1.4.4
+## Todo 1.4.5

-- ~~Add comments to functions~~ Cancelled.
-Not urgent can do it whenever.
-- ~~Add `/server` -> Displays publically avalible configuration about the server~~
-- ~~Still have to fix that stdin error.~~